Defjoint777/04c71741-b965-41c0-936d-62f513e73df6/README.md

 ## Questions

 1. In your own words, explain the advantage of describing diagrams in PlantUML's text format instead of drawing them manually.
+   If we using PlantUML diagram text format as output we get standartized diagram, which is simple to read.

-2. What is the benefit of generating SVG output compared to raster formats like PNG?
+3. What is the benefit of generating SVG output compared to raster formats like PNG?
+   The benefit of generating SVG output is that svg file is easy to change, it makes devolopment faster and reproducible.
-3. Describe the structure of a simple PlantUML script.
-What key markers define the start and end of a diagram?
+5. Describe the structure of a simple PlantUML script.
+What key markers define the start and end of a diagram? start and end are difined with "@".
+The structure of a diagramm starts with defining start of diagram, after we start to define a class "if we building class-diagram" and describe the class with properties and methods.

-4. Open one of your generated SVG files in `vim` or `less`.
+7. Open one of your generated SVG files in `vim` or `less`.
 What XML elements do you observe?
 Which parts seem to correspond to your original PlantUML definitions?
+   In XML contentpart of the SVG file i cant observe Definitions of all visual elements of the diagram.
+Like boxes, colors, lines etc.

-5. Use Inkscape or `svgviewer.dev` to open one of your SVG files.
+9. Use Inkscape or `svgviewer.dev` to open one of your SVG files.
 Can you identify individual diagram elements like arrows, text, or boxes?
-How would you modify an element manually if needed?
+How would you modify an element manually if needed? using vim we can change content of our svg and puml files.
+Using svgviewer we can find definitions of text arrows and all boxes.

-6. When would you prefer to use local PlantUML rendering versus a service like Kroki.io?
+11. When would you prefer to use local PlantUML rendering versus a service like Kroki.io?
+    I would prefer local PlantUML rendering in working with sensible or secret data of company iam working for.
-7. What potential security considerations might arise when uploading sensitive diagrams to online rendering services?
+13. What potential security considerations might arise when uploading sensitive diagrams to online rendering services?
+   Considiration arise of using online rendering platforms are that our Pumltext or SVG data might be saved on Server of the platform.
 ---

 ## Advice